Coronavirus latest: Swiss look to easing lockdown | DW | 08.04.2020

 Previously, Trump said World Health Organization (WHO) "really blew it" and was "China centric."
 The US president also claimed to have rejected WHO's advice on allowing travel from China.

-On Wednesday, Guterres said the UN's health agency needed support, while at the same time hinting that its actions might be at some point be probed.
+On Wednesday, Guterres said the UN's health agency needed support, while at the same time hinting that its actions might be investigated at a later date.

 "Once we have finally turned the page on this epidemic,there must be a time to look back fully to understand how such a disease emerged and spread its devastation so quickly across the globe, and how all those involved reacted to the crisis," Guterres said in a statement.
 "But now is not that time."